 You can set advanced wireless LAN parameters of this router.
-The parameters include Authentication Type, Fragment Threshold, RTS Threshold, Beacon Interval, Preamble Type You should not change these parameters unless you know what effect the changes will have on this router.
+The parameters include Authentication Type, Fragment Threshold, RTS Threshold, Beacon Interval, Tx Operation Rate, Tx Basic Rate, Preamble Type, Broadcast ESSID.
+You should not change these parameters unless you know what effect the changes will have on this router.

-Parameters Default Description Fragment Threshold "Fragment Threshold" specifies the maximum size of packet during the fragmentation of data to be transmitted.
+Parameters Default Description Authentication Typ pe There are two authentication types: "Open System" and "Shared Key".
+When you select "Open System", wireless stations can associate with this wireless router without WEP encryption.
+When you select "Shared Key", you should also setup WEP key in the "Encryption" page and wireless stations should use WEP encryption in the authentication phase to associate with this wireless router.
+If you select "Both", the wireless client can associate with this wireless router by using any one of these two authentication types.
+Fragment Threshol ld "Fragment Threshold" specifies the maximum size of packet during the fragmentation of data to be transmitted.
 If you set this value too low, it will result in bad performance.

-RTS Threshold When the packet size is smaller the RTS threshold, the wireless router will not use the RTS/CTS mechanism to send this packet.
-Beacon Interval The interval of time that this wireless router broadcast a beacon.
+RTS Threshold When the packet size is smaller the RTS

+threshold, the wireless router will not use the RTS/CTS mechanism to send this packet.

+Beacon Interval

+The interval of time that this wireless router

+broadcast a beacon.
 Beacon is used to synchronize the wireless network.
-DTIM Period The DTIM period you specify here indicates how often the clients served by this access point should check for buffered data still on the AP awaiting pickup.

-Data Rate The "Data Rate" is the rate this access point
+Data Rate The "Data Rate" is the rate this wireless

-uses to transmit data packets.
-The access point

-will use the highest possible selected

-transmission rate to transmit the data packets.
+router uses to transmit data packets.
+The wireless router will use the highest possible selected transmission rate to transmit the data packets.